 Income Based Repayment is a new repayment plan for the major types of federal loans made to students.
 Under IBR, the required monthly payment is capped at an amount that is intended to be affordable based on income and family size.
 You are eligible for IBR if the monthly repayment amount under IBR will be less than the monthly amount calculated under a 10-year standard repayment plan.
-If you repay under the IBR plan for 25 years and meet other requirements you may have any remaining balance of your loan(s) cancelled.
-Additionally, if you work in public service and have reduced loan payments through IBR, the remaining balance after ten years in a public service job could be cancelled.
+If you repay under the IBR plan for 25 years and meet other requirements you may have any remaining balance of your loan(s) canceled.
+Additionally, if you work in public service and have reduced loan payments through IBR, the remaining balance after ten years in a public service job could be canceled.
 For more important information about IBR go to IBR Plan Information.
 Or, to download an IBR Fact Sheet in PDF format, click here.

 Income Contingent Repayment (ICR) (Direct Loans Only)

 This plan gives you the flexibility to meet your Direct LoansSM obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse's income if you're married), family size, and the total amount of your Direct Loans.
 Under the ICR plan you will pay each month the lesser of: